 - banning of pre-employment disability and health checks in recruitment

-- adding a new form of discrimination – discrimination arising out of a person’s disability and extending direct discrimination by perception and association – which helps protect carers
+- extending direct discrimination by perception and association, which helps protect carers

-- by making it unlawful for an employer or service provider to fail to make reasonable adjustments – which now becomes a form of prohibited conduct
+- by making it unlawful for an employer or service provider to fail to make reasonable adjustments, which is now a form of prohibited conduct

-- extending protection in relation to mental illness – so that people with a history of mental illness are now protected during times when they are not experiencing ill-health.
+- extending protection for mental illness so that people with a history of mental illness are now protected when they are not ill

-We have published a range of information to explain what we are doing to meet the public sector duty, including in relation to disabled people, their families, and carers.
+We have information about what we are doing to meet the public sector duty, including for disabled people, their families, and carers.

-Accessible Derbyshire is a website with lots of information about places, events and services which are accessible to disabled people across Derbyshire and the Peak District.
+Accessible Derbyshire has information about places, events and services which are accessible to disabled people across Derbyshire and the Peak District.

-If you know of others please help by contacting Accessible Derbyshire and share the information with them, to help make Derbyshire an accessible place for everyone.
+If you know of others please help by contacting Accessible Derbyshire and share the information with them.
+This will help make Derbyshire an accessible place for everyone.